 An effective treatment for many injuries and illnesses, hydrotherapy is particularly suitable for:

 - Arthritic joints

-- Pain managment
+- Pain management

 - General exercise

 If you’re not comfortable wearing bathers, that’s fine.
-You can wear shorts or tights and a shirt which give you room to move (keep in mind that the chlorine in the pool is a form of bleach, so please don’t wear your best clothes!).
+You can opt to wear shorts or tights and a shirt which will give you room to move.
+Keep in mind that the chlorine in the pool is a form of bleach, so please don’t wear your best clothes!

 You may also wear water shoes and remember to bring your towel.
 Change room facilities are available at both pools.

 For detailed information on how to best access our services, click HERE

 Looking for a low-impact, water-based rehabilitation or exercise program?